arjunmann73/Intelligent-Targetting-QLearning/README.md

 <img src="https://github.com/arjunmann73/Intelligent-Targetting-QLearning/blob/master/run.gif" width="600" height="400" />

-Analysing this with a graph, we see:
+Analysing this with a graph, we see that the agent initially learns at a very good rate and then flatlines.

 <img src="https://github.com/arjunmann73/Intelligent-Targetting-QLearning/blob/master/50k_new.png" width="600" height="400" />